tooth2/PartofSpeechTagging/README.md

 ![HMM](_post-hmm.png)

 Basic HMM tagger produces the expected accuracy using the universal tagset as follows:
-- >97% accuracy on the training sentences
-- >95.5% accuracy the test sentences

-- training accuracy basic hmm model: 97.54%
+- >97% accuracy on the training sentences : training accuracy basic hmm model: 97.54%
-- testing accuracy basic hmm model: 95.95%
+- >95.5% accuracy the test sentences : testing accuracy basic hmm model: 95.95%

 ## Helper
 ### Model2PNG: Convert a Pomegranate model into a PNG image